apache/druid/docs/querying/sql-query-context.md

 Druid supports query context parameters which affect [SQL query](./sql.md) planning.
 See [Query context](query-context-reference.md) for general query context parameters for all query types.

-For more detailed instructions on how to set query context in Apache Druid, see [Set the query context](../querying/set-query-context.md)
+For information on how to set the query context, see [Set query context](../querying/set-query-context.md)

 ## SQL query context parameters